nagygr/mango/go.md

 >	objects always return a new `Context` that has to be used instead of the
 >	old one. `WithValue` for example takes the original context, adds a
 >	key-value pair and returns a `Context` with every previously set value and
 >	the new piece of information.
-This pattern is used by every method handling
+This pattern is used by every method that handle
 >	`Context`s.

 In the following example, a handler middleware adds a *guid* to the